From idea…

 Copy editing takes different forms depending on the needs of the book at different stages of its development.

 After a first draft is completed, it is good to check that the text is working as intended.
 In fiction, is the story well paced?
 Do any scenes feel superfluous, do all subplots lead somewhere.
 Does the protagonist have a compelling arc and is the antagonistic force doing its job standing in their way?
 In non-fiction, are you giving all the right facts in the best reading order?
-Are you using words your reader will understand>
+Are you using words your reader will understand?

 Later in development, assessment can be made to better tailor the writing for the intended audience and maintain consistency of voice and tone throughout the text.

-I am available to craft a copy edit that suits your needs, from a full structural edit with suggestions on story beats, character arcs, worldbuilding and scene-to-scene pacing, to a simpler consistency edit
+I am available to craft a copy edit that suits your needs, from a full structural edit with suggestions on story beats, character arcs, world-building and scene-to-scene pacing, to a simpler consistency edit.

 … to perfection